webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 [REST API](http://docs.camunda.org/manual/latest/reference/rest/condition/post-condition/).

 ## Call Activity Drill Down
 Navigating to called process instances can be very painful, especially when you have an important number of them.
-To solve this issue, Call Activity instances have now an overlay that allows to link to their respective called process instances.
+To solve this issue, call activity instances have now an overlay that allows to link to their respective called process instances.

 {{< figure class="teaser" src="CallActivity.gif" alt="Call Activity Drill Down" caption="Call Activity Drill Down" title="Camunda BPM Cockpit" >}}

 ## Manual User Operations (enterprise)
 You can now audit the activity of different users in the User Operations table.
-The table can be found both in the Process Definition and Process Instance history views.
+The table can be found both in the process definition and process instance history views.
 The feature allows to view the history of various user operations (e.g., delete a process instance) and information about the changes involved.

 > Please bear in mind that this feature is only available in the Enterprise Platform of Camunda BPM.